wso2/docs-ei/en/micro-integrator/docs/setup/security/mitigating_csrf.md

 ## How can CSRF attacks be harmful?

-Cross Site Request Forgery (CSRF) attacks trick you to send a malicious request by forcing you to execute unwanted actions on an already authenticated web browser.
+Cross Site Request Forgery (CSRF) attacks trick you into sending malicious requests by forcing you to execute unwanted actions on an already authenticated web browser.
 The session in which you logged in to the web application on the browser is used to bypass the authentication step during this attack.
 If you are already authenticated on the website, the